Long-time behavior of the Stokes-transport system in a channel: Long time stability of stratified profiles : proof of

-In the context of a small perturbation of the stationary profile $\Theta(z)=1-z$ we obtained explicit decay rates for Sobolev norm of $\bu$.
-We show that these decays are enough to ensure the strong convergence of $\rho$ toward a limit profile $\rho_\infty$.
+In the context of a small perturbation of the stationary profile $\rho_s(z)=1-z$ we obtained explicit decay rates for Sobolev norms of $\bu$.
+We show that these decays are sufficient to ensure the strong convergence of $\rho$ toward a limit profile $\rho_\infty$.
 Moreover, the smallness of the perturbation $\theta$ does not affect the vertical monotonicity of the whole density $\rho$, from which we deduce that $\rho_\infty$ is exactly the vertical rearrangement of $\rho_0$.